Published on October 29, 2021 Wix vs WordPress – Choosing The Right Platform

 However, running a large-scale business on Wix can be problematic as there are issues related to page loading speed, not enough sublevels in site navigation structure, and URLs that cannot be customized for other currencies and languages.

 In comparison to that, WordPress can provide you a much more dynamic platform for ecommerce.
-All you have to do is use the free WooCommerce plugin.
-It will help you manage your online store and will enhance the user experience.
+All you have to do is use the free WooCommerce plugin for physical products, Easy Digital Downloads for digital products, or Tribulant Shopping Cart for both physical and digital products, including donations.
+They will help you manage your online store and will enhance the user experience.
 For making your website more interactive, you can also integrate the Nudgify app that provides social proof via ‘Nudges’ based on real-time data of your store.
 Also, this app can be integrated into the Wix ecommerce stores too.

 Security and data protection